droidconKE/droidconKE/FIREBASE.md

-In the .droidconKE app we have used the following Firebase SDKs
+In the .droidconKE app we are using the following Firebase SDKs
 1. Cloud Firestore
 2. Cloud Messaging
 3. Crashlytics